Radio Shack DX390 General Coverage Receiver or (Sanjean ATS

 Never leave dead or weak batteries in the receiver.
 They might

 leak chemicals that can damage the receiver.
-If you are not going
+If you are not

 to use the receiver for several days, remove the batteries.